 The present paper represents a narrative review of the literature on the serine protease inhibitor maspin, focusing mainly on its immunohistochemical (IHC) expression in different tissues and pathologic processes.

-The online search consisted of browsing the PubMed/MEDLINE database using the MeSH terms and keywords “maspin” and “serpinB5”, to identify articles published between 1994 and the beginning of 2019.
-Eligible for inclusion were only publications written in English, studies for human species and with full-text availability (Figure 1).
+The online search consisted of browsing the PubMed/MEDLINE database using the MeSH terms and keywords “maspin” and “serpinB5” to identify articles published between 1994 and the beginning of 2019.
+Eligible for inclusion were only publications written in English, studies for human species, and with full-text availability (Figure 1).

-Besides the in-detail presentation of data, summary tables regarding maspin immunoexpression in different organs, in various conditions, were constructed, based on the data published in the included articles (Tables 1-3).
+Besides the detailed presentation of data, summary tables regarding maspin immunoexpression in different organs in various conditions were constructed based on the data published in the included articles (Tables 1-3).

 TISSUE- AND ORGAN-RELATED MASPIN EXPRESSION, IN NORMAL AND PATHOLOGIC CONDITIONS